Derek-TH-Wang/OpenRoboRL/README.md

 - `model_file` specifies the pre-trained model that the robot is to imitate. `OpenRoboRL/learning/data/policies/` contains different model.
 - `int_save_freq` specifies the frequency for saving intermediate policies every n policy steps.
 - the trained model and logs will be written to `output/`.

-For parallel training with MPI run:

-``mpiexec -n 8 python3 OpenRoboRL/run.py --task imitation_learning_laikago``

-- `-n` is the number of parallel.

-Enables visualization or not, there is "enable_rendering" param in `pybullet_sim_param.yaml` can be set.